Chester North and Neston

 Chester North and Neston is a constituency of the House of Commons in the UK Parliament.
-Further to the completion of the 2023 Periodic Review of Westminster constituencies, it was first contested in the 2024 general election.
-The Member of Parliament elected in 2024 is Samantha Dixon of the Labour Party, who was formerly MP for City of Chester from 2022 to 2024.
+Further to the completion of the 2023 review of Westminster constituencies, it was first contested in the 2024 general election.
+The Member of Parliament elected in 2024 is Samantha Dixon of the Labour Party, who was formerly MP for the predecessor constituency of City of Chester from 2022 to 2024.